mikependon/RepoDB.NET/pages/cachers/propertycache.md

 ---

 A hugely-used cacher class for the [ClassProperty](/class/classproperty).
 It provides a 2nd-layer caching for the library when it comes to the class properties extraction.
-As a result, the library is fast-enough when reusing the already extracted class properties on any execution.

 > Internally, this class is widely used within the library.